 The Action on Invasives Data Policy and Strategy was developed at the beginning of 2019 to define practices related to the creation, handling and communication of data, information, and knowledge arising from the programme.
 The policy commits to the publication of all key data arising from Action on Invasives, and states that data should, where appropriate, adhere to the FAIR (findable, accessible, interoperable and reusable) data principles.
 All survey data should be disaggregated by gender, and data collection methods should appropriately sample and survey the perspectives of women and men.
-In order to connect more invasive species datasets with different data users, further datasets were added to the Invasives data portal in CKAN in 2019, including the data collected as part of the Action on Invasives evidence notes.
-A link to the data portal was added to the ISC and was promoted to invasive species researchers, resulting in increased usage.
+In order to connect more invasive species datasets with different data users, further datasets were added to the Invasives data portal in CKAN in 2019, including the data collected as part of the Action on Invasive species researchers, resulting in increased usage.
 Detailed tutorials and guidance documents were also added to the portal to demonstrate how users can contribute to, and benefit from, the data communities.
 Feedback from users showed that a crucial requirement of the tool was to assign unique identities to the data, so a new feature was developed which assigns datasets uploaded to the CKAN data portal with a Digital Object Identifier (DOI), the international standard for uniquely identifying objects.